masc7859/csci5448_proj1/README.md

 #### Team:
 Max Schwarz
 #### Comments
-No special instructions, just run.
+No special instructions, just run.<br/>
 I used different animals in the zoo and a different inheritance pattern, although it does contain the required "at least three levels of inheritance" as well as 8 animals as is used in slide 16 of lecture 5.
 The inheritance goes as: